ArkadiuszStanislawLega/ansible-make-backup/README.md

 Before running the script you should change:

 1. Path to id_ed25519.
-2. Path to the bakcup directory.
+2. Path to the backup directory.
+3. Path to the invoker backup directory.
-3. Check the README files of the roles what else needs to be changed.
+4. Check the README files of the roles what else needs to be changed.

 Example of use
 ----------------